 A minor in statistical science is a valuable complement to majors in the natural or social sciences, engineering or business.
 Students planning careers that involve the collection, processing, description and/or the analysis of quantitative information will enhance their career opportunities with a minor in statistical science.
 A minor in statistical science requires at least 15 term hours, as specified below.
-In addition, students may receive three hours of credit one of the following: STAT 1301, 2301, 2331; ITOM 2305.
+In addition, students may receive three hours of credit one of the following: STAT 1301, 2301, 2331 or ITOM 2305.

-Requirements for the Minor Credit Hours

-STAT 5371, 5372 and at least two additional STAT courses at the 3000 level or higher 12
+Requirements for the Minor Credit Hours STAT 5371, 5372 and at least two additional STAT courses at the 3000 level or higher (or PSYC 3382) 12-15 At most one of STAT 2301, 2331, ITOM 2305 0-3 15

-PSYC 3382 3

-15